-Employees are the key core of businesses Therefore, their education becomes extremely important Richard Thaler (the 2017 Nobel Prize recipient in Economics), who maintains that people tend to seek immediate benefits, jeopardizing their future because they may lack the necessary self-control, and because of personal biases.
+Employees are the key core of businesses Therefore, their education becomes extremely important

+Richard Thaler (the 2017 Nobel Prize recipient in Economics), who maintains that people tend to seek immediate benefits, jeopardizing their future because they may lack the necessary self-control, and because of personal biases.
 Therefore, they need a "nudge"; they need help, and they need controls. • Nordhaus, who shared the 2018 Nobel Prize in Economics with Paul Romer, adds that businesses need incentives to be environmentally-friendly.

 b.
-Employees' education standard

-Employees are the key core of businesses since they are responsible for operating them.
+Employees' education standard Employees are the key core of businesses since they are responsible for operating them.
 Therefore, their education becomes extremely important.
 Competent employees can make a company succeed.
 On the other hand, incompetent workers may take the company to its grave.
 Paul Romer states that the economic growth of a country depends upon the ideas that its people bring and on its population size.
 Ideas are produced by educating the population in innovation and creativity.
 Unfortunately, in Spain the educational attainment of its population is very low.
 Only 58.3% of adults have a high school diploma or similar certification.
 Nevertheless, Spanish higher education attainment aligns with the OECD's (36.9% of the 25 to 64 year-old segment, and 44.5% of the 25 to 34 year-old segment have a 4 year-degree or higher) (National Center for Education Statistics, 2017, table.
 603.10. and 603.20).
 However, among self-employed businessmen, only 25.3% in 2015 had a higher education, versus 35.1% of the total population during the same year (Fundación BBVA, 2016).
 All of this endangers Spain's long-term growth, and its strength to overcome another great recession like the one in 2008.
 The low rate of high school diplomas is a major concern.
 In addition, Spanish productivity is \$47.4 (GDP per hour worked), in contrast to \$52.8, in the U.K., \$62.5 in the Netherlands, \$61.5 in France or \$64.8 in the U.S.A (OCD.Stat).
 Productivity depends on technology and motivation, but also on education, and technology also depends on education.

 According to Brynjolfsson of MIT, 50% of the current jobs could very well be eliminated, or change drastically, in the next 10 years.
 Additionally, 54% of all employees will require retraining or need to update their skills.
 Occupations that required a college degree or higher will continue incrementing, while those that require a secondary education or less will decline.
 Furthermore, businesses today are being organized into small self-managed teams, close to their products and customers (Deloitte, 2018).
-Thus, workers need to be highly qualified more than ever.
-Companies would also benefit from having better-educated employees since those additional skills will help the company grow, as would the employees and the society in whole.
-In summary, there are immediate and pressing actions that companies and administrations should undertake.
-Employers should be encouraged to support their employees' continuing education, since individuals will need to acquire new skills to be prepared for a rapidly changing labor market.
-This is why governments, schools, colleges and companies should work together to design and finance accredited quality courses and degrees to accommodate this demand.
-A company, whose employees are in official courses, have successfully obtained a high school equivalent diploma or a higher education degree, would receive a compliance certificate for the education section of the Social Certification.
+Thus, workers Jobs should fulfill most of humans' needs.
+People work to earn a living, but also to meet other needs couraging their staff to volunteer during working hours.
+At any rate, workers' accomplishments should be recognized and rewarded by their superiors to boost their motivation and to empower them.